halfhp/androidplot/docs/piechart.md

 # Pie Charts
-Like all other primary chart and graph classes in Androidplot, PieChart is simply a composition of widgets along with convenience methods.
-The real work is actually done by PieWidget.
+Like all other primary chart and graph classes in Androidplot, `PieChart` is simply a composition of widgets along with convenience methods.
+The real work is actually done by `PieWidget`.

 ![image](images/screens/pie_horiz.png)